humdrum-tools/humdrum-documentation/tool/fields/index.md

 >   5   1-3   \# !some !loc \....
 >   --- ----- ------------------------------------
 >
-With the **-s** option, the fields command will produce the following
+With the <span class="option">s</span> option, the fields command will produce the following
 output: ``

 >   ---- ----- -------------------------------------